Messere/listal-bot/readme.md

 ### Downloading only specified pages

-By default `listal-bot` examines all the numbered pages that belong to given subject page.
+By default `listal-bot` examines all the numbered pages that belong to the given subject page.
-If you want to download images only from given subset of pages, use `-l` option, which allows to specify single page, or range of pages.
+If you want to download images only from a given subset of pages, use `-l` option, which allows specifying a single page, or range of pages.

 Examples: